amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 module.exports = router;
 ```

-We added many routes on this step, take your time to go through them.
+We added many routes to this step.
+Take your time to go through them.
-In the next section, we are going to tests them using `curl` and then integrated with Angular.
+In the next section, we will test them using `curl` and then integrated them with Angular.

 > [f4f2281](https://github.com/amejiarosario/angular-todo-app/commit/f4f2281) - Adding all all the API routes to modify data in DB

 ### Testing the API CRUD operations

-Since we installed a new package `mongoose`, we have to run `npm install` in the docker containers.
-Otherwise, file changes are picked up automatically and you don't need to restart.
+Since we installed a new package, `mongoose`, we have to run `npm install` in the docker containers.
+Otherwise, file changes are picked up automatically, and you don't need to restart.

 Stop `docker-compose` and start it again `docker-compose up --build`.